fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 #### Cosmetic Attributes

-Cosmetic attributes let you configure chart cosmetics like color, transparency, font size etc. Since we are using the `fusion` theme to customize the chart's look and feel no cosmetic attributes are used in this sample.
+Cosmetic attributes let you configure chart cosmetics like color, transparency, font size, etc. Since we are using the `fusion` theme to customize the chart's look and feel no cosmetic attributes are used in this sample.
 For a detailed list of cosmetic attributes click here.

 For the detailed list of attributes, click [here]({% site.baseurl %}/chart-attributes/?chart=area2d '@@open-newtab').

 ### Create an instance for the chart

-In this step, we will create an object for the chart type as **column2d** using FusionCharts class constructor, set the width and height (in pixels or %), and finally specify the data for the chart as string.
+In this step, we will create an object for the chart type as **column2d** using FusionCharts class constructor, set the width and height (in pixels or %), and finally specify the data for the chart as a string.

 The code to create an object of the chart is given below: